flet-dev/website/blog/2024-11-27-flet-v-0-25-release-announcement.md

 New packages can be built with creating a recipe in [Mobile Forge](https://github.com/flet-dev/mobile-forge) project.
 For now, Flet team is authoring those recipes for you, but when the process is polished and fully-automated you'll be able to send a PR and test the compiled package right away.

-If you don't yet see a package at https://pypi.flet.dev you can request it in [Flet discussions - Packages](https://github.com/flet-dev/flet/discussions/categories/packages).
+If you don't yet see a package you require at https://pypi.flet.dev, you can request it in [Flet discussions - Packages](https://github.com/flet-dev/flet/discussions/categories/packages).
 Please do not request pure Python packages.
 Go to package's "Download files" section at https://pypi.org and make sure it contains binary platform-specific wheels.

 Packaging behavior was changed too: